tomerbabila/tomerbabila/README.md

 - 🔭 I'm currently working on JavaScript projects.

-- 🌱 I'm currently learning python and deeply JavaScript.
+- 🌱 I'm currently learning python and JavaScript in depth.

 - 👯 I'm looking to collaborate on Fullstack applications.